Are you on the right help page?

 You can add up to 55 options in a dropdown field.

 Label fields allow people to tag issues with reusable text snippets entered as free form text.
 Jira suggests existing labels to help reduce entry errors.
 People can also create new labels by typing into the label field.Labels are pretty powerful as your project matures.
 They can be used for sorting and filtering issues on the board, as well as reporting.
+You can add up to 55 labels in a label field.

 Number fields allow people to provide numerical information as free-form text.
 A single line text box allows people to complete the field with a number.
 People can safely enter numbers between -1 trillion and 1 trillion (100,000,000,000,000).